 Economic conditions have also resulted in a substantial tightening of the credit markets, including lending by financial institutions, which is a source of capital for our borrowing and liquidity.
 This tightening of the credit markets has increased the cost of capital and reduced the availability of credit.
 Concern about the stability of the markets generally and the strength of counterparties specifically has led many lenders and institutional investors to reduce, and in some cases, cease to provide credit to businesses and consumers.
 These factors have led to a decrease in spending by businesses and consumers alike, and a corresponding decrease in global infrastructure spending.
 It is difficult to predict how long the current economic and capital and credit market conditions will continue, the extent to which they will continue to deteriorate, if at all, and which aspects of our products or business may be adversely affected.
 Current market and credit conditions could make it more difficult for developers and landlords to obtain the necessary credit to build new retail centers.
-A significant decrease in new retail center development has adversely affected our new store program and could limit our future growth opportunities as long as the aforementioned conditions, including our ability to refinance maturing liabilities and access the capital markets to meet liquidity needs.
+A significant decrease in new retail center development has adversely affected our new store program and could limit our future growth opportunities as long as the aforementioned conditions exist.
+Continued turbulence in the United States and international markets and economies and prolonged declines in consumer spending may adversely affect our liquidity and financial condition, including our ability to refinance maturing liabilities and access the capital markets to meet liquidity needs.